Tingena compsogramma: Description

 Illustration of T. compsogramma by George Hudson.

-Meyrick described this species as follows:
+Edward Meyrick described this species as follows:

 ♂.
 13-15 mm.
 Head, thorax, and abdomen dark purplish-fuscous.
 Antennal ciliations 1.
 Palpi grey, second joint sometimes partially suffused with whitish-yellowish.
 Forewings elongate, costa gently arched, apex obtuse, termen obliquely rounded; dark violet-fuscous; markings ochreous-yellow suffused in disc with fulvous-orange, and with some scattered blackish scales on their edges; an oval blotch extending over basal fourth of dorsum; a narrow irregular rather oblique fascia from costa before 1/3, not reaching dorsum; a transverse fasciate blotch from costa beyond middle, and another inwardly oblique from costa at 4/5, both directed towards but not reaching a spot on dorsum before tornus; a streak along termen throughout : cilia fuscous, base scaled with ochreous-yellow along terminal streak.
 Hindwings and cilia dark grey.

 This species is variable in the intensity of its forewing markings and as well as ground colour.
 It is similar in appearance to T. chrysogramma but is distinct.